 13. Pack On Potassium

 Coming to the dietary side, when looking for high blood pressure remedies; potassium is one of your best friends.
-Pack on foods that lower blood pressure and are rich in potassium.
+Pack on foods that are rich in potassium.
 Some of these include potatoes, kidney beans, honey dew melon, peas, tomatoes, dry fruits such as prunes and raisins.

 - When trying to lower blood pressure aim for at least 2000 to 4000 mg a day of potassium.